-And Donald P. Schweitzer, managing partner with the Law Offices of Donald P. Schweitzer, has got that in spades.
+And Donald P. Schweitzer, managing partner with Schweitzer Law Partners, has got that in spades.

 Schweitzer, who established the Pasadena family law firm in 2003, grew up in the suburbs of Chicago and later joined the Army where he served as a military police officer.
 He also worked with the Santa Ana Police Department on a SWAT team, as a gang homicide detective and on various narcotics assignments, among other duties.

 In 1990, he attended law school at the Southwestern University School of Law and served as a deputy district attorney in Orange County for eight years.

 Those experiences combined to provide him with a broad foundation for his current business.

 "My specialty within the family law field is domestic violence and retraining orders," Schweitzer said.
 "I've prosecuted so many of those cases.
 I remember how victims were treated way back then and I have been involved in the evolution of how things have changed."